MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 1. Is the source computer running an organization-approved advanced security scanner against Active Directory?

-2. If yes and it should always be doing so, **Close and exclude** the suspicious activity.
+2. If yes and it should always be doing so, **Close and exclude** the alert.

-3. If yes and it should not do this, **Close** the suspicious activity.
+3. If yes and it should not do this, **Close** the alert.

 **Remediation**